-During commissioning the appliance %CO2, CO ppm and flue gas temperature values should be compared to those shown in the Combustion Data Table.
+During commissioning the appliance %CO2 value should be compared to that shown in the Combustion Data Table.

 - 1. Slacken screw in gas valve inlet pressure test point and attach gas pressure gauge. - 2.
-Start the appliance following the start up procedure. - 3.
-Ensure the thermostat is set to call for maximum heat (10V).
+Start the appliance following the start up procedure. - Ensure the thermostat is set to call for maximum heat (10V).
 For optimal appliance control during commissioning the 0-10VDC thermostat inputs can be substituted with a manually adjustable 0-10VDC generator wired into the burner terminals 66 & 64 (see wiring diagram). - 4.
 Check gas supply pressure against the values on the data plate.
-If gas supply pressure is too low, shut-down the unit and correct. - 5.
-Put CO/CO2 analyser probe into flue.
+If gas supply pressure is too low, shut-down the unit and correct. - Put CO/CO2 analyser probe into flue.
 Observe the CO/CO2 readings and adjust throttle screw until nominal high fire %CO2 value is achieved +/- 0.1%CO2 (see Combustion Data for details).
 If the venturi has been replaced it can be approximately set by fully closing and then adjusting the throttle a set number of turns as indicated in the combustion data table.